Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/short-term_plan.md

 ```
-most significant technology will be destroyed
+most significant technology will be destroyed; pesticides, meds, ammo,..
 most significant money will be destroyed
 most significant weapons will be destroyed; gun powder could ignite,..
 most significant data will be destroyed